 We are a registered ISO 9001:2008 company.

-Nearly 100 years ago, American scientist and industrialist Sherman Fairchild invented and developed a novel camera shutter/lens system and associated timing mechanism that enabled accurate aerial photography for the first time.
+More than 100 years ago (February 1920), American scientist and industrialist Sherman Fairchild invented and developed a novel camera shutter/lens system and associated timing mechanism that enabled accurate aerial photography for the first time.
 He parlayed that success into the development of several aircraft companies as well as the Fairchild Camera and Instrument Corp.
 In 1957, Fairchild provided the venture capital to a group of engineers to start Fairchild Semiconductor in California.
 This was the beginning of “Silicon Valley” as it has come to be known.

 Building on initial work being done at Bell Labs, a group of engineers began to develop the CCD concept within the Fairchild Semiconductor R&D building in Palo Alto, CA. The first commercially available CCD was produced in 1970.
 Soon thereafter, a contract was signed to provide the military with the first solid state television compatible image sensor.
 It was to be mounted into a cockpit television system (CTVS).
 With this early success, the CCD group was broken out into a separate division from the rest of the R&D group.
 This group produced many of the first image sensors used in both commercial and military applications.